 Each semester Non-Resident students will enroll in at least 6.1 units.
-The base fee for 6.1 units is $4,033.00.
+As of 2022-23, the base fee for 6.1 units is $4,108.
 Non-residents also pay an additional $396 per unit, with a typical MFA student taking 12 units per semester.
+The table below shows an estimated cost based on 12 units per semester.

 |Period of Time||Cost (12 units)|